SEGVeenstra/ext_theme/extended_theme/README.md

 ## Usage

-Your custom theme will be up and running in no time, just follow these easy steps:
+Your custom theme will be up and running in no time, just follow these steps.

 ### Step 1: Create your custom theme data